metomi/rose/sphinx/user-guide/configuration-metadata.rst

 ^^^^^^^^^^^^^^^^

 The metadata options for a configuration fall into 4 categories: sorting, values, behaviour and help.
-They are be described separated below:
+They are be described separated below.

 Metadata for Sorting
 ^^^^^^^^^^^^^^^^^^^^